Lucide/Notes/c++/1-The Basics.md

 A constant cannot be left uninitialized, and a variable shouldn't be too.
 User defined types (such as `string`, `vector`, `Matrix`, `Motor_controller`, ...) can be defined to be implicitly initialized.

-When defining a variable, you don’t need to state its type explicitly when it can be deduced from the initializer:
+When defining a variable, you don't need to state its type explicitly when it can be deduced from the initializer:
 ```cpp
 auto b = true;    // a bool
 auto ch = 'x';    // a char